Champion Healthcare Data Breach: Sensitive PII and PHI Exposed

 The types of personal information exposed included names, Social Security numbers, driver's license numbers, passport numbers, military or other federal identification numbers, visa or immigration information and health or medical information.

-The breach was reported to the New Hampshire Attorney General on May 8, 2026.
+The breach was reported to the Massachusetts, Nebraska and New Hampshire attorneys general offices on May 8, 2026.
 Champion began notifying affected consumers on May 8, 2026.

-The total number of individuals affected across the United States has not been disclosed.
+The total number of individuals affected across the United States has not been disclosed, although 919 Indiana residents were affected.

 Champion Healthcare's response to the breach